NEW: The body of Aaden Moreno has been found in the Connecticut River

-"It's the worst thing you could imagine -- especially as a parent," said Drew, the mayor.
-"The loss of a child, 7 months old, his life and his future were stolen away from him.
+“It’s the worst thing you could imagine – especially as a parent,” said Mayor Drew.
+“The loss of a child, 7 months old, his life and his future were stolen away from him.
 The community is mourning.
-Our entire community is feeling that pain for Aaden and his family."
+Our entire community is feeling that pain for Aaden and his family.”

 CNN’s Tony Marco and Chuck Johnston contributed to this report.